atulerrabolu/Yahtzee-GUI/README.md

 # Yahtzee-GUI

-Implementation of the game Yahtzee with graphical user interface written in Java and JavaFX
+Implementation of the game Yahtzee with graphical user interface written in Java and JavaFX.